rbelling/vuejs-gilt/partials/03-technical-overview.md

 It is possible to render components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.

 A server-rendered Vue.js app can also be considered "isomorphic" or "universal", in the sense that the majority of your app's code runs on both the server and the client.

+### Why ?
+* Better SEO
+* Faster Time to Content
+* More Work done server side

+### How easy is it to configure ?
+* Easily setup as part of the build process
+* Constraints in terms of lifecycle hooks

+### Universal Code
+* Write once work everywhere
+* Pre-fetched Data
+* Deterministic Rendering